anaray/logstream/README.md

-# logstream (work in progress)
+# logstream
 Agent for Log Harvesting
+status: work in progress

 Logstream is a light weight agent for parsing and moving the logs from the source to any configured destination.